DreadfulValerian/LMHPSCIT/FEATURELOG.md

 - Textures for crysta satchels
 - Textures for the backpacks
 - Skip most helmet rendering for viewing of other players' faces
+- "A Gift :3", "Admin Items", and "Spawn Eggs" bundle retextures
 - Retextured books named 'Journal' and 'Notepad'
+-  - All netherite picks named "(any text)'s Silk" and "(any text)'s Fortune" have new textures

+#v0.2.4 05/29/23
+- Added custom elytra textures for Valerian, Host, and 1x1x1x1
+- Texture for tape measure
+- Added "Gifts" (purple, gift bundle) shulker
+- Added "A Gift :3" bundle retexture
+- Added "Admin Items" bundle retexture
+- Added "Spawn Eggs" bundle retexture
+- Retextured broad pick and broad spade for parity with broad axe
+- All netherite picks named "(any text)'s Silk" and "(any text)'s Fortune" have new textures
+- Retextured a few personal items (sword and axe)

 # v0.2.3 05/28/23
 - Fixed helmet skipping for hazmat mask